d2api/d2api.github.io/docs/definitions/using.md

 ... etc
 ```

 A definition of any given item (or most) will include an `itemType` key:value that denotes what type of item it is.
-For example `itemType: 2` is armour, `itemType: 3` is a weapon etc. [API reference](https://bungie-net.github.io/multi/schema_Destiny-DestinyItemType.html#schema_Destiny-DestinyItemType).
+For example `itemType: 2` is armour, `itemType: 3` is a weapon and etc. [API reference](https://bungie-net.github.io/multi/schema_Destiny-DestinyItemType.html#schema_Destiny-DestinyItemType).

 To check if the above item (Reverie Dawn Plate) is armour, we take the output and check the itemType, like so: